 These kind of trips are best for visiting connecting countries, or places which are a short haul flight.
 You can of course also go on multi-destination trip within the same country where you visit several places.

 If you can then a great way to travel more is to go on a gap year.
 This is where you take a year off and go travelling.
 Depending on the stage of your life you may want to go on a gap year before university, after university, or even on a career break or sabbatical.
 Then while you are on your gap year take the opportunity to explore and see as much of the world as possible.

 Live in Different Countries

-If you was to live in a city and a country that has good connections, then this will massively help you travel a whole lot more.
-Of course living in multiple countries isn’t that easy to do, but especially if you are young in some countries you can get working visas for one or two year stays.
+If you were to live in a city and a country that has good connections, then this will massively help you travel a whole lot more.
+Of course, living in multiple countries isn’t that easy to do, but especially if you are young in some countries you can get working visas for one or two year stays.

 You may like my post: Things to Consider Before Moving to Another Country

 Go on Day Trips

 If there are places not too far, that have good transport connections, then going on a day trip will allow you to travel and see more places.
 In Toronto I used to go on day trips to Niagara Falls, in Vienna I have visited Bratislava for the day, and in England I used to head to the coast and other cities sometimes for the day.
 A good way to find places not too far is to look on Google Maps, navigate to your location and then zoom out and find places that are interesting nearby.
 Once you find a place check if there are good connections for day trips.
 My example below shows how close Bratislava is to Vienna for example.

 Another way to look for day trips is to look at bus connections, such as on FlixBus who have a route map.
 Using this route map you can click your location, such as Vienna and then you can see the routes they have.
 Then you could see if there are any connections which aren’t too far and would work for a day trip.